 “Every day, people add more than 100 million tags to photos on Facebook.
 They do it because it’s an easy way to share photos and memories.
 Unlike photos that get forgotten in a camera or an unshared album, tagged photos help you and your friends relive everything from that life-altering skydiving trip to a birthday dinner where the laughter never stopped.
 Tags make photos one of the most popular features on Facebook.”

 “Because photos are such an important part of Facebook, we want to be sure you know exactly how tag suggestions work: When you or a friend upload new photos, we use face recognition software—similar to that found in many photo editing tools—to match your new photos to other photos you’re tagged in.
-We group similar photos together and, whenever possible, suggest the name of the friend in the photos.” – Facebook BlogWho has time for conferences?
-You do!5 five reasons why you should invest your time in industry events READ MORE
+We group similar photos together and, whenever possible, suggest the name of the friend in the photos.” – Facebook BlogThe home inspection is not just for homebuyersUse pre-inspections as a home seller differentiator READ MORE

 Also, earlier this year Facebook announced it will roll out the ability to group tag photos (versus tag the same person 50 times in one album!)